felipebizz/spring-security/README.md

 # spring-security
-Simple Api using Spring Security
+Simple API using Spring Security,h2, Lombok and Junit